 There are not many of us that thought that the Kingdom of Saudi Arabia would, in our lifetimes, be a leading country for tourism.
-However their vision by 2030 is to connect with the world, build bridges between cultures and create prosperity for the future.
+However, their vision by 2030 is to connect with the world, build bridges between cultures and create prosperity for the future.
 With the money at their disposal not to mention the incredibly beautiful natural resources they have to share, you would be a fool to argue!

-The Kingdom of Saudi Arabia is the largest country in the Middle East and home to 13 regions and provinces all offering something different to the curious and adventurous tourist.
+The Kingdom of Saudi Arabia is the largest country in the Middle East and is home to 13 regions and provinces all offering something different to the curious and adventurous tourist.

-These regions are Al Baha, Al Jouf, Asir, Eastern Province, Hail, Jizan, Najran, Northern Borders, Makkah, Medina, Qasim, Riyadh and Tabuk.
+These regions are Al Baha, Al Jouf, Asir, Eastern Province, Hail, Jizan, Najran, Northern Borders, Makkah, Medina, Qasim, Riyadh, and Tabuk.

 Table of Contents

 Public transport in Saudi Arabia is improving all the time and is generally well priced.

 There is a well-established and wide-ranging bus network called Saptco.
 Buses offer a good varied network to some of the more remote parts of the country however services can be slow.